Fehler404/prime/README.md

-PRIME THEME | NamelessMC Template
+PRIME Template for NamelessMC (DISCONTINUED)

 How to install: